-Students will learn the conceptual framework, factual knowledge and analytical skills to deal critically with the rapidly changing science of biology.
-Prerequisite: Biology I, Chemistry I
+Students will learn the conceptual framework, factual knowledge and analytical skills to deal critically with the rapidly changing environment of earth.
+Prerequisites: Biology I, Chemistry I

 Note: All two period AP science classes will earn one science credit and two quality points.